dspinellis/mpcd/README.md

 ## Run

-The clone detector's input is a stream of file identifiers (e.g. file paths) prefixed with `F`, followed by each file's tokens for each line in the range 0–699.
+The clone detector's input is a stream of file identifiers (e.g. file paths) prefixed with `F`, followed by each file's tokens for each line as integers in the range 0–4294967295 (2³² – 1).
 These can be obtained by applying the [tokenizer](https://github.com/dspinellis/tokenizer) program on each file.